tier4/caret_doc/docs/design/software_architecture/caret_trace.md

 ## clock recorder

-CARET can select simtime for visualization.
+CARET can select simulation time, represented as `sim_time`, for visualization.
-The simtime can be recorded by running the simtime_recorder node, which adds trace points for simtime recording.
+`sim_time` can be recorded by running the `simtime_recorder` node, which adds trace points for `sim_time` recording.

 ```bash
 ros2 run caret_trace clock_recorder
 ```

-ClockRecorder node wakes up every second and records simtime and system time.
+`ClockRecorder` node wakes up per second and records a pair of `sim_time` and system time.
-The recorded results are used to calculate simtime from system time.
+The pair is used to convert system time to simulation time.